linkeddatacenter/uSilex/README.md

 Why [Pimple](https://pimple.symfony.com/)?
 Because it is lazy, consistent, fast, elegant and small (about 80 lines of code).
 What else?

 Why [PSR standards](https://www.php-fig.org/psr)?
-Because it is a successful community project with a lot of good introperable implementations (psr15-middlewares, zend stratigility, Guzzle, etc. etc.).
+Because it is a successful community project with a lot of good implementations (psr15-middlewares, zend stratigility, Guzzle, etc. etc.).

 Why µSilex?
 Silex was a great framework now abandoned in favour of Symfony + Flex.
 This is good when you need more power and flexibility.
-But you have to pay a price in terms of complexity and memory footprint. µSilex it is a new project that covers a small subset of the original Silex project: a µSilex Application is just a Pimple Container implementing all [PSR-15 specifications](https://www.php-fig.org/psr/psr-15/).
+But you have to pay a price in terms of complexity and memory footprint. µSilex it is a new project that covers a small subset of the original Silex project: a µSilex Application is just a Pimple Container implementing the [PSR-15 specifications](https://www.php-fig.org/psr/psr-15/).
 That's it.

-As a matter of fact, in the JAMStack, Docker and XaaS era, you can let lot of conventional framework features to other components in the system application architecture (i.e. caching, authentication, security, monitoring, etc. etc).
+As a matter of fact, in the JAMStack, Docker and XaaS era, you can let lot of conventional framework features to other components in the system application architecture (i.e. caching, authentication, security, monitoring, rendering, etc. etc).

 Is µSilex a replacement of Silex?
 No, but it could be used to build your own "Silex like" framework .

 There are alternatives to µSilex?
 Yes of course.
 For example the [Zend  Expressive](https://docs.zendframework.com/zend-expressive/) component of the Zend Framework shares similar principles.
-But it is not "container centric" and is bound to zend libraries.
-Beside piping, Zend Expressive implements  routing as mechanism mechanisms for adding middleware to your application.
+But it is not "container focused" and it is bound to zend libraries.
+Beside routing, Zend Expressive implements "piping" as mechanism for adding middlewares to your application.

+µSilex is based on few principles:

+- keep it **simple**: so you can understand all your code;
+- keep it **small**: so you can control your project;
+- keep it **fast**: well, keep it faster...;
+- use **PSR standards**: do not reinvent the wheel;
+- adopt the **middlewares** architecture;
+- **"one-for-all" does not exist!**.
+And µSilex is not an exception.
+Select the right framework for your problem.

 Have a nice day!